Heritage home grants

 Old building materials and buildings of other architectural periods have different needs and considerations than newer materials and contemporary construction.
 The former Heritage Office, now known as Heritage NSW, has helpful publications on how to carry out works to heritage buildings and sites, and other information in the links below.
 Maintaining historic buildings in use, in good condition and functional is important.
 Some key priorities for conservation works to achieve this sympathetically include:

-4. Research building and style: Before planning works, you may need to research or investigate the history of the property, such as searching for historic photographs or other early records, and closely inspect the building fabric.
+- Research building and style: Before planning works, you may need to research or investigate the history of the property, such as searching for historic photographs or other early records, and closely inspect the building fabric.
 Both types of investigation are to determine what building features, materials and finishes are original or otherwise significant.
-For instance, paint scrapes may reveal the original colour scheme.
-If this does not help you determine the original details for your building, you can then research sympathetic details based on the building’s historic architectural style in available library references.
-A good starting guide for appropriate colour schemes for different styles is ‘Colour Schemes for Old Australian Houses’ and others by Ian Evans, Clive Lucas and Ian Stapleton.
-Another useful reference, Ian Stapleton’s ‘How to Restore the Old Aussie House’ details typical architectural details for Victorian and Federation styles.
+A useful reference is Ian Stapleton’s ‘How to Restore the Old Aussie House’ details typical architectural details for Victorian and Federation styles.
+For external painting and colours, see Heritage Colours and Care.

 More information